Top 10 Strangest Broadcast Interruptions

 14 The Kaluga Incident

-During the 70s and 80s, the USSR was delved with a lot of hijackings due to the absence of any non-government broadcasting.
-In 1966, residents in the city of Kaluga were listening to the radio, enjoying a lively program of jazz.
-Suddenly, a voice interrupted the radio broadcast, announcing that the United States fired rockets armed with nuclear warheads towards Soviet cities.
-Citizens were angered that the alarms was a prank caused by an 18-year-old man.
-Court officials confiscated the man's transmitter and made him pledge that he would abandon amateur broadcasting.
+During the 70s and 80s, the USSR experienced numerous broadcast hijackings due to the absence of non-government broadcasting.
+In 1986, residents of Kaluga were listening to a radio program featuring jazz music when suddenly a voice interrupted the broadcast.
+The voice falsely announced that the United States had fired rockets armed with nuclear warheads towards Soviet cities.
+Citizens were angered when it was revealed that the alarm was a prank caused by an 18-year-old man.
+Court officials confiscated the man's transmitter and made him pledge to abandon amateur broadcasting.

 15 Aged Couple Photo Hijack